simon-im-security/ASD-Live-Fire-Exchange-Program/README.md

-# ASD Live Fire Cyberbitrange
+# Australian Signals Directorate Live Fire Exchange Program
 These are my personal notes from the **ASD Live Fire Cyberbitrange** event.
 This document is not provided by or affiliated with the **Australian Signals Directorate (ASD)** or **CyberbitRange**.

 ---